alpacabar/data-loss-prevention-solution/README.md

 # Simple Platform for File Uploads

 This project sets up a basic platform using Flask for file uploads.
-It serves as the foundation for a Data Loss Prevention (DLP) solution, enabling file handling and preprocessing functionality.
-The platform will later be enhanced with advanced AI features like Named Entity Recognition (NER) and summarization.
+It serves as the foundation for a Data Loss Prevention (DLP) solution.

 ## Features